 An incredibly useful aspect of WordPress is being able to integrate it with social media.
 This helps you create an intricate web of engagement as your readers may also turn into followers.
 Adding Instagram photos to WordPress is only one such method.

-In this tutorial, I’m going to show you how to configure Instagram to work with WordPress.
+In this tutorial, I’m going to show you how to embed Instagram in WordPress.
 The end result is a feed of your photos automatically being shared on your website.
+Let’s take a look at two methods we can use to embed an Instagram feed in WordPress.

 The Importance of Using Instagram